BouncingPixel/node-packages/rackspace-uploads/README.md

      a hidden iframe to submit the form, use JS to listen to onLoad events in the iframe, and when the iframe navigates to the `returnTo` page, check for an error.
 If no error occurred, then the full filename is: the result of the `fileNameFactory(req)` + the filename in the file-input field (fetchable with JS).

+## Troubleshooting

+_req.body is empty/null/undefined_
+Be sure to set the `enctype` in the HTML form to `multipart/form-data`.

+_My CSRF check fails before the route handler_
+Since Multer is automatically added, the CSRF check cannot be done before Multer runs.
+Exclude your CSRF check from these routes and a CSRF check will be injected after Multer.

+_Getting a CSRF Token error on uploads_
+All uploader routes are currently adding CSRF handling.
+At this time, there is no way to stop the CSRF.
+Be sure to include a hidden field `_csrf` with the contents of `res.locals._csrf` or `{_csrf}` in Dust.